 There’s a reason all fluoride-containing products come with an FDA warning.
 Fluoride may cause:

-- Acute toxicity, which may present as nausea, vomiting, and headaches in its earliest stages.
+- Acute toxicity: that may present as nausea, vomiting, and headaches in its earliest stages.

-- Fluorosis: appearance of faint white lines or streaks on the teeth
+- Fluorosis: the appearance of faint white lines or streaks on the teeth

 - Weakened skeletal health (including teeth)

 - Calcifies the Pineal Gland (reducing spiritual and intuitive connections and disrupting sleep cycles)

 - Infertility (in both men and women)

 - Kidney troubles

 - Cardiovascular disease and atherosclerosis

 Artificial colors are used to make commercial toothpaste aesthetically pleasing.
 They provide absolutely no health benefits.